napSec/HTTPeeper/README.md

 # HTTPeeper - HTTP Requester Tester

-Take a peep
-This Python script is designed to perform HTTP requests GET, POST, PUT, DELETE, PATCH, and OPTIONS to a specified URL.
+Created to be able to quickly test http request.
+The script supports `GET`, `POST`,`PUT`,`DELETE`,`PATCH`, and `OPTIONS`

 ## Installation
-Before running this script, ensure Python is installed on your system.
+Before running this script, ensure Python3 is installed on your system.
 This script is compatible with Python 3.x versions.

-You will also need the requests library.
+You will also need the `requests` library.

 Clone the repository or download the script to your local machine.
 ```markdown